History of petroleum exploration in Victoria

 At the same time that Gidgealpa was being drilled, Magellan/Exoil were drilling Mereenie-1 in the Amadeus Basin, 160 kilometres west of Alice Springs in the Northern Territory.
 The well blew out demonstrating a substantial gas discovery.
 Later evaluation of core indicated an oil leg.
 The JV then drilled East Mereenie-1 in 1964, which flowed gas at 30mmcfd with 120 barrels of condensate per day.
 Oil production did not occur until 1984 due to mechanical, political and marketing problems.
 Magellan continued the run of discoveries with the Palm Valley gas field in 1965.
 Gas was first piped to Alice Springs in 1983 and in 1987 a link was completed to Darwin.

 Government bans on drilling at Barrow Island, offshore from Western Australia in the Carnarvon Basin, due to atomic tests at the nearby Monte Bello Islands, were lifted in 1963.
 WAPET (now with Shell added to the JV) drilled Barrow-1 in 1964.
 It flowed oil and proved to be a significant discovery.

 The biggest success of the 1960's however, was in the Gippsland Basin, offshore from Victoria.
-The history of the Gippsland Basin is described below.

 In the 1970's the massive gas/condensate discoveries off the north west coast of Western Australia were made.
 These included Scott Reef, North Rankin and Goodwyn by Woodside Petroleum, Petrel and Tern by Arco and Aquitaine and Gorgon by WAPET.